charleen-johnson/age-of-absurdity/README.md

 # age-of-absurdity
-Essay series and research platform for The Age of Absurdity — building a book in public.
-Charleen Johnson, InSpark Group
+Essay series and research platform for The Age of Absurdity to support building a book in public.
+Charleen Johnson, InSpark Group.